m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     keep a copy of each one in our database.

-    When updates occur in the Schema, we can handle them by keeping a copy of the old schema and then _know_ whether a row is schema version 1, version 2, etc.
+    When updates occur in the Schema, we can handle them by keeping a copy of the old schema (see `SCHL`) and then _know_ whether a row is schema version 1, version 2, etc.

     > _Note: to avoid having to add anything more to every single one of our rows
     > we actually timestamp the schema versions.
 Since we always have a date in
     > each one of our rows, we know which one to keep and also that date can be
     > used to find which schema was used to save that row._

+    WRONG: We can't use a date.
+That's not enough to allow for a full upgrade on the spot which we probably want to do because otherwise we could end up with a ton of schemata and that's definitely not something we want in any table (i.e. with just a date, we have to hope that each row gets update _at some point_ to fix its schema).

     This means we do not have to do anything to the existing table at all.
     Instead, we view rows using the old schema as _read-only_.
 If a write